shounakshastri/shounakshastri.github.io/_blogposts/WordPrediction-Part5.md

 ### Simplicity

 The app is easy to use.
 This is because we have limited the number of places where a user can interact to 1.
-So, even if the instructions were not available,the user would have instinctively clicked on the text box.
+So, even if the instructions were not available, the user would have instinctively clicked on the text box.

 The user doesn't have to press a button or navigate any menus.
 He/She simply enters the text and the output is presented.
-Also, the app shows `---thinking---` when it is waiting for the user to input a complete word.
-This serves as an indication to the user that either the n-gram phrase is not present in the library or the word is either misspelled/incomplete.
+Also, the app shows <span style="color:blue">_---thinking---_</span> when it is waiting for the user to input a complete word.
+This serves as an indication to the user that either the n-gram phrase is not present in the library or the word is misspelled/incomplete.

 ### Size

 As of writing this post, the size of the app is around 6.3MB.
-This is good as we still have lots of space if we decide to increase our n-gram library size.
+This is good as we still have lots of space if we decide to expand our n-gram library.

 ### Speed

 The speed of prediction is quite good.
-There is no apparent need to wait for the app to process the input and display the output.
+The app doesn't make the user wait while it's processing the input.

 ## Weaknesses

+Now for the scope of improvement

+### Prediction Accuracy

+Well, the prediction accuracy is not great.
+This is because of the following reasons

+1. We filtered lot of words to reduce the space and processing time.

+2. We haven't implemented smoothing which